25abdullah/StemProjects/README.md

 2.)
 B2bomber- Based on the B2 stealth bomber, a United States military plane

 3.)
-Chair- A model of a chair
+Chair- A model of a chair, my first Inventor Project.

+4.)
+F1- Based on a Formula 1 racing car.

+5.)
+Mustang- Based on a 2007 Ford Mustang GT, convertible edition.

+6.)
+Pencil holder- Based on a pencil holder to hold stationary utensils.

+7.)
+Sr71- Based on the United States' military plane, the Lockheed SR-71 Blackbird.